‘The View’ Star Stuns Co-Hosts, Audience With This Statement Against Trump Administration

 — Donald J. Trump (@realDonaldTrump) September 12, 2018

 “The job that FEMA and law enforcement and everybody did, working along with the governor in Puerto Rico, I think, was tremendous.
-I think that Puerto Rico was an incredible, unsung success,” the President said, as reported by CNN.
+I think that Puerto Rico was an incredible, unsung success,” the president said, as reported by CNN.

-While Trump declared the United States response to the assistance of the people of Puerto Rico a success, the numbers show a dim reality of the situation.
+While Trump declared the United States’ response to the assistance of the people of Puerto Rico a success, the numbers show a dim reality of the situation.

 According to a study, reported by CBS News, almost 3000 people died due to the effects of Hurricane Maria.

-Many of those deaths occurred in the months after the disaster struck when FEMA help was most needed as most of the island was left without power for almost one year.
+Many of those deaths occurred in the months after the disaster struck when FEMA help was most needed as much of the island was left without power for almost one year.

 The View airs weekdays on ABC.